 Serbian presidential vote set for April 2; Vucic favored

+Serbia's parliament speaker has set April 2, 2017 as the date for the country's presidentia... .
 In this photo taken Dec.
 13, 2016, Serbia's Prime Minister Aleksandar Vucic gestures during a press conference, in Belgrade, Serbia.
-Serbia's parliament speaker has set April 2, 2017 as the date for the country's presidential election when a populist leader is to face a challenge from fractured opposition.

 Discussions